secure-software-engineering/SWARM-CG/benchmarks/javascript/pycg_js/classes/nested_class_calls/README.md

-We initialize classes with self parameters in a nested manner.
+Classes are initialized with self parameters in a nested manner, and methods are called between them.